CSS-Electronics/canedge-xcp/README.md

 python canedge_xcp.py path/to/ecu1.dbc path/to/ecu1.json path/to/ecu1.csv --a2l path/to/ecu1_part1.a2l path/to/ecu1_part2.a2l
 ```

-The script will output the generated CANedge transmit list and DBC file to the output paths specified.
-The partial JSON can be loaded into your existing Configuration File via the [CANedge Config Editor](https://canlogger.csselectronics.com/canedge-getting-started/ce3/configure-device/) using the 'partial config loader' editor tool.
-Alternatively, you can use e.g. the [canedge-manager](https://github.com/CSS-Electronics/canedge_manager) to update several devices at scale using the new partial config.

-If you simply wish to update a Configuration File locally (e.g. from an SD), you can use below incl. optional Rule Schema validation:
+The script will output the generated CANedge transmit list and DBC file.
+You can easily load the transmit list into an existing Configuration File locally (e.g. from an SD) with optional Rule Schema validation:

 ```
 python update_existing_config.py path/to/ecu1.json path/to/config-01.09.json true --input_schema_file path/to/schema-01.09.json
 ```

+Alternatively, you can load it via the [CANedge Config Editor](https://canlogger.csselectronics.com/canedge-getting-started/ce3/configure-device/) using the 'partial config loader' tool - or via the [canedge-manager](https://github.com/CSS-Electronics/canedge_manager) for OTA updates.

-## Test with sample A2L and CSV
+### Test with sample A2L and CSV

-You can do a quick test with the sample A2L and CSV as below:
+You can test the functionality via our sample files:

 ```
 python canedge_xcp.py tests/output/ecu1.dbc tests/output/ecu1.json tests/measurement-files/sample.csv --a2l tests/a2l-files/ECU-sample-file.a2l
 python update_existing_config.py tests/output/ecu1.json tests/config-schema-files/config-01.09.json true --input_schema_file tests/config-schema-files/schema-01.09.json
 ```

 --------